-The cost of an A.A. or A.S. in Nursing will vary considerably based on the school you choose and whether you pay in-state or out-of-state tuition.
+The cost of an Associate of Arts or Associate of Science in Nursing will vary considerably based on the school you choose and whether you pay in-state or out-of-state tuition.
 While tuition and fees at public community colleges start as low as $3,000 a year, the National Center for Education Statistics (NCES) estimates that total costs including tuition, fees, and room and board average about $10,000 a year for an associate degree.
-Total expenses at four-year colleges are higher, averaging about $26,000 a year.

 Bachelor’s in Nursing